mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/chapter1.md

 ---
 title: Introduction to numerical solutions to ODEs
 description: >-
-  In tis chapter, you will explore the basic tools in Python for solving odes.
+  In this chapter, you will explore the basic tools in Python for solving odes.